DriHut/ReFramed/README.md

 (TODO: implement a system for baking unchanging `Sprite`s onto the mesh, potentially by "registering" more tags; the problem is you don't have access to sprite uvs at mesh building time.
 Or just provide a way to get sprite UVs at mesh building time...?)

-That's all you need in order to construct a `RetexturedMeshTemplateUnbakedModel`, so to finish things off:
+That's all you need in order to construct a `RetexturedMeshUnbakedModel`, so to finish things off:

 * Come up with an ID for it
 * Register it using `TemplatesClient.provider.addTemplateModel` (a thin wrapper around Fabric's `ModelResourceProvider`)